Investability ASX Small Caps Playbook: Run an Investor Roadshow That Delivers

 - Or even a QR code linking to a short investor video or microsite

-Step 6: Follow Up for Feedback and Track Results
+Step 6: Follow Up for Feedback and Track Investor Results

 The work isn’t over once the roadshow ends.
 What you do next determines whether that investor interest turns into action.